jeremi-chabros/WATERS/README.md

 Through adapting custom wavelets based on spike waveforms, it creates a family of templates that are then scaled:

-1. Horizontally in time domain
+1. Horizontally in time domain,
-2. Vertically in voltage (amplitude) domain
+2. Vertically in voltage (amplitude) domain.

 This allows for a more robust spike detection that accounts for the physiological spike waveforms (as opposed to abstract wavelets).

 ## Spike detection pipeline

-1. Filter the raw voltage trace (3rd order Butterworth, 600 Hz - 8 kHz)
+1. Filter the raw voltage trace (3rd order Butterworth, 600 Hz - 8 kHz).
 ![Filtered trace](https://github.com/jeremi-chabros/CWT/blob/master/githubGraphics/filteredTrace.png?raw=true)

 2. Using threshold-based method detect `n ∈ [50, 1000]` spikes.